-For the Company's federal loans: Beginning in April 2020 and through June 30, 2020, a 90-day natural disaster/COVID-specific forbearance was proactively applied to any of the Company's federal loans that were 31-269 days past due and to any current loan upon request from the borrower.
-Although the Company stopped proactively applying this 90-day forbearance on past due loans on June 30, 2020, they continued to apply the forbearance with an end date of January 31, 2022 to any federal loan upon request.
+For the Company's federal loans: Beginning in April 2020 and through June 30, 2020, a 90-day natural disaster/COVID-specific forbearance was proactively applied to any of the Company's federal loans that were 31-269 days past due and to any current loan upon request.
+Although the Company stopped proactively applying this 90-day forbearance on past due loans on June 30, 2020, they continued to apply the forbearance through September 2021 to any federal loan upon request.

-For the Company's private loans: All borrowers could request the same 90-day natural disaster/COVID-specific forbearance beginning April 2020 and through June 30, 2020.
-During the period July 1, 2020 through April 30, 2021, borrowers could request this forbearance for a 30-day period.
+For the Company's private loans: All borrowers could request the same 90-day natural disaster/COVIDspecific forbearance beginning April 2020 and through June 30, 2020.
+During the period July 1, 2020 through April 30, 2021, borrowers could request this same forbearance for a 30-day period.
+No additional relief was provided to borrowers after this time.

-As of September 30, 2021, less than 1% of the Company's federal loan portfolio balance was in the respective forbearance, and none of its private loans were with the termination of the offering as of April 30, 2021.
-Based on this, the high percentage of loans that are current as of September 30, 2021, and the fact that the Company's federal loans are guaranteed at a level between 97% and 100%, management does not believe the COVID-19 pandemic has materially impacted the collectability of its federal and private loan portfolios.
-The Company will continue to review whether additional and/or extended borrower relief policies and activities are needed and will also continue to evaluate the economic impact of the COVID-19 pandemic on the Company's allowance for loan losses.
+Based on the percentage of loans that are in repayment status and current as of September 30, 2022 and 2021, and the fact that the Company's federal loans are guaranteed at a level between 97% and 100%, management does not believe the COVID-19 pandemic has materially impacted the collectability of its federal and private loan portfolios.
+The Company will continue to monitor any economic developments, including the impact of the COVID-19 pandemic, on the Company's allowance.